 Hang around Horse Guards for even a short time and you'll see a member of the Household Cavalry on guard, or trotting past on horseback, resplendent in a bright crimson uniform with polished brass armor.
 Made up of soldiers from the British Army's most senior regiments, the Life Guards and the Blues and Royals, membership is considered a great honor; they act as the Queen's official bodyguards and play a key role in state occasions.
-(It is they who perform the Changing of the Guard ceremony every day at 11 am).
+(It is they who perform the Changing of the Guard ceremony every day at 11 am [10 am on Sundays].)
 Located in the cavalry's original 17th-century stables, the museum has displays of uniforms and weapons going back to 1661 as well as interactive exhibits on the regiments' current operational roles.
 In the tack room you can handle saddles and bridles, and try on a trooper's uniform, including a distinctive brass helmet with horsehair plume.
 You can also observe the working horses being tended to in their stable block behind a glass wall.

 Horse Guards, London, SW1A 2AQ, England